thorenscientific/documentation/docs/solutions/reference-designs/ad-imp2501-sl/software-guide/index.rst

    :width: 600px

-- View the software license agreement by selecting the hyperlink ``software license agreement`` highlighted in blue, and hit the check box to indicate that you have read and agree to the terms outlined in the license.
+- View the software license agreement by selecting the hyperlink ``software license agreement`` highlighted in blue, and hit the checkbox to indicate that you have read and agree to the terms outlined in the license.

 .. figure:: images/adi_sw_download.png